 ASHA Awards Ceremony

 The Awards Ceremony celebrates the highest achievements and excellence in the professions.
-Presentations will be made to recipients of the Honors of the Association, ASHA's most prestigious award which recognizes lifetime achievement, and to ASHA Fellows, whose contributions are the cornerstones of the professions.
-Additional awards will be given honoring members who have also contributed to the professions and Association.
+Presentations will be made to recipients of the Honors of the Association—ASHA's most prestigious award, which recognizes lifetime achievement—and to ASHA Fellows, whose contributions are the cornerstones of the CSD professions.
+Additional awards will be given to honor other members who have also contributed to the professions and to the Association.